 Dan Handford: I would say me paying for a coach that helped me get to the next level.

 Joe Fairless: What’s a mistake you’ve made on a transaction?

-Joe Fairless: How can the Best Ever listeners get in touch with you and learn more about what you’ve got going on?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’ve got going on and get in touch with you?